Marcelo Carmona

 webpack progressBar plugin

-This is another option that is quite simple but when you work on a large project and the building time increases, even if it is to show a progress bar, it improves the developer experience a lot.
+This is another option that is quite simple, but when you work on a large project and the build time increases, even showing a progress bar improves the developer experience a lot.

 webpack progressbar plugin